9 players who did nothing at Arsenal… but shone after leaving

-Alexander Hleb still regrets leaving Arsenal, but a number of players have gone on to prove the Gunners wrong after leaving the club.
+Alexander Hleb told us that leaving Arsenal was the biggest regret of his career, but a number of players have gone on to prove the Gunners wrong after leaving the club.

 Given Arsenal’s preference over the years to develop young talent, it should come as no surprise that a few went on to impress at different outfits.